The 16 Most Inspiring Facebook Ad Examples of 2022

 Text is one of the first things that people will notice about your ad.
 While many people focus most of their time on just the primary text, the reality is that there are several places in which your ad copy appears within an ad.

-Example of a Facebook ad
+Anatomy of a Facebook ad.

 Each part of the ad copy has a specific job to do and helps explain and reaffirm your offer or the focus of the ad.